tanushbhootra576/BrainScan/README.md

 ##  Project Status

-This project is actively maintained by the TJSO team.
+This project is actively maintained by the team.
 We're continuously working on:
 - Improving model accuracy
 - Adding new features
 - Enhancing the user interface